How to Make a Flower Pot Cake

 Before you do any decorating, hold the round cake on top of the column of squares to get an idea of the finished shape.
 (This cake looks great flat on a cake board-no need to reinforce it to keep it upright!)

-Next, cover the whole of both cakes with readymade, pre-coloured, sugar paste-try a pale blue or lilac for the pot part (squares) and a light green background sugar paste for the flower part (round cake.)
+Next, cover the whole of both cakes with readymade, pre-coloured, sugar paste-try a brown/ orange colour for the pot part (squares) and a light green background sugar paste for the flower part (round cake.)

 Use whichever colour sugar paste you choose for the pot to make a flower pot rim and mould the two cakes together, or, a contrasting colour to look like a ribbon.